 "I have worked at The Octagon since 1987 so it really is my second home.
 I have so many fantastic

 memories of the shows we have presented here over the years and I am very excited to be part of the next chapter for the theatre.
 The plans for the theatre are amazing and would open up so many possibilities for what we can do." - Danny Norris, Technical Manager

 The Film Theatre 1 & 2

 Images Above: Artist’s impressions of the proposed cinema spaces.

-The extension to the front of the building will see two additional theatres seating capacities of 124 and 64.
+The extension to the front of the building will see two additional theatres / cinema spaces.
 These spaces are designed to offer a new experience in Somerset that will predominantly screen films showcasing Live Events (National Theatre Live, Royal Opera House Live etc.) and the best of mainstream films alongside British, independent and foreign language films.
 While film festivals and special screenings will bring our communities together in new ways.
 The auditoriums will house luxury seating, superb sound systems and purpose built facilities that are fully accessible and offer an enhanced film experience.
 The larger space will also be suitable for comedy events and acoustic live music, with both spaces designed for lectures, conferences and spoken word events that will be perfect for Yeovil Literary Festival events.
 The smaller Film Theatre will be a luxury boutique cinema that is a ‘destination cinema’ with sofa seats offering an exceptional experience.